 A iniciativa tem como objetivo discutir os principais desafios na transmissão da malária (incidindo sobre determinantes ambientais e sociais), debater abordagens atuais e identificar novas ferramentas para avaliar a transmissão da malária.

-O workshop destina-se a profissionais de saúde, a investigadores e estudantes nas áreas das ciências biomédicas, sociais e geográficas e a qualquer pessoa com interesse na área da Malária.
+O workshop destina-se a profissionais de saúde, investigadores e estudantes nas áreas das ciências biomédicas, sociais e geográficas e a qualquer pessoa com interesse na área da Malária.

 Para mais informações, por favor envie e-mail para firstname.lastname@example.org

 Dr. Catherine Moyes, Malaria Atlas Project, Oxford Big Data Institute, UK